ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

-## Event fields that are added by Activity Tracker
+## Event fields that are added by legacy Activity Tracker
 {: #at}

 <table>